rayeesrahman/Shiny-Apps/Mitochondrial DNA haplotypes/readme.md

-# Webwapp for the vizualization of mitochondrial DNA haplotypes using tSNE
+# Webapp for the vizualization of mitochondrial DNA haplotypes using tSNE

 Project for BSR 2204, Practical Analysis of a Human Genome; see papg_capstone.pdf for analysis